Swords With Two Edges, The Puzzling World Of Budget Cinema Lenses.

 I own a few, quite a few.

-I have some 7Artisans Hope, Spectrum and Vision, some Sirui anamorphic and Nightwalker lenses and a lone IRIX tele-macro.
-All were carefully chosen from their many offerings to better match each other than even their actual set-mates often do, which is part of the reason for this post.
+I have some 7Artisans Hope, Spectrum and Vision, Sirui anamorphic and Nightwalker lenses and a lone IRIX tele-macro.
+All were carefully chosen from many offerings to better match each other than even their actual set-mates often do, which is part of the reason for this post.

 It has not all been perfectly smooth sailing, but a fun voyage.